 Village Picture Shows successfully completed a $175,000 fund-raising effort on March 15 to purchase new equipment to convert the theater to a digital format increasingly favored by moviemakers.
 The theater exceeded its goal, netting about $195,000 through a campaign launched on the Internet-based Kickstarter Web site and in conjunction with the Manchester and the Mountains Regional Chamber of Commerce.

 "I was stunned - absolutely stunned - I never thought that many people cared about the theater," said Shelly Gibson, a co-owner of the theater.

 The funds will allow the theater to install new screens, projectors, sound systems, Internet servers, and some upgrades to its seating and lobby area, Gibson said.
 The movie industry is rapidly evolving away from its long reliance on 35 mm film stock in favor of a computerized, digital format that in theory will lower distribution costs as well as enhancing the artistic possibilities inherent in the new technology.

 Currently, plans call for the theater to close down Friday, April 5, until Friday, May 3, when the theater hopes to reopen with its new equipment up and running.
-All the equipment has been ordered and the theater is now waiting for the money to be released by Kickstarter, Gibson said.

 Assuming there's enough money leftover to allow for the seating renovations and other enhancements, the thing that most movie patrons are likely to notice that is different will be the larger size of the screens.
 They will be about three feet higher.
 They should also provide for sharper film images, and will also be able to handle three dimensional movies.
 About 1,000 pairs of 3-D glasses are also on order, she said.